 Silver plans’ cost-sharing subsidies

-Silver plans were by far the most popular choice during the first four open enrollment periods, accounting for about two-thirds of all enrollments:
+Silver plans were by far the most popular choice during the first five open enrollment periods, accounting for about two-thirds of all enrollments:

 - In 2014, 65 percent of people who enrolled through HealthCare.gov selected Silver plans, and 95 percent of those Silver plans included financial assistance.